Folk Catholicism: Haiti

-Vodou has a rich history full of culture, color, magic, zombies and more.
-It first appeared in Haiti in the 17th century and has grown to a large religion which has over 60 million worshippers.
+One of the biggest and well-known folk religions is Vodou.
+It first appeared in Haiti in the 17th century, and has grown to a large religion which has over 60 million worshippers globally.
 It began in tribal regions of the Dahomey Kingdom which is near present-day Nigeria.

-Vodu is from the Fon language of Dahomey and means 'god' or 'spirit.'
-Because of its isolation in the area, Vodu grew quickly and was the religion for many people in this part of West Africa.
+Vodu is from the Fon language of Dahomey and means "god" or "spirit".
+Vodu and was the religion for many people in this part of West Africa.
 It is also the origination of the rhythmic drum beating which became a big part of worship and lwa.

-Once they arrived in Haiti, the enslaved people's beliefs became a religion, but their enslavers did not allow worship of anything but Christianity.
-Many enslaved people were even baptized.
+Once they arrived in Haiti, the enslaved people were forbidden from practicing any religion except Christianity by their new owners.
+Many slaves were baptized.
 In order to continue worship, they adopted Catholic saints and traditions.
-The saints became stand-ins for their lwa; St. Peter, for instance, was Legba.
-In this manner, they were able to practice their faith and please the enslaver at the same time.
+The saints became stand-ins for their lwa; Saint Peter, for instance, was Legba.
+In this manner, they were able to practice their faith and please the slaveowner at the same time.
+Something similar happened with enslaved Africans brought to other countries as well, though Vodou is one of the best examples of the syncretism that occurred between Catholicism and native West African beliefs.